cyberark/conjur-api-go/README.md

 This client does not use a configuration pattern to connect to Conjur.
 Configuration must be specified explicitly.

-You can load the Conjur configuration from your environemnt using the following Go code:
+You can load the Conjur configuration from your environment using the following Go code:

 ```go
 import "github.com/conjurinc/api-go/conjurapi"